Cornerstone of Southern California, Celebrating 40 Years

 How Long Does It Take The Brain To Recover From Addiction?

-Addiction can lead to many problems, both in terms of health and quality of life.
-We know that treatment can help people overcome substance use disorders, but what about the damage already done to a person’s brain?
+Addiction can lead to many problems, impacting both health and quality of life.
+While effective treatment can help people overcome substance use disorders, but pressing question remains:

-There are some quite significant statistics relating to substance misuse in the US published by The National Institutes of Health.
-Approximately 4% of US citizens suffer from drug use disorder, and about 10% have suffered from the condition at some point in their lives.
+There are some quite significant statistics relating to substance abuse disorder in the US published by The National Institutes of Health.
+Approximately 4% of US citizens currently suffer from drug use disorder, and about 10% have suffered from the condition at some point in their lives.
 These statistics suggest that over 23 million American adults experience problematic drug use.

 As the National Institute on Drug Abuse makes clear, people who use drugs don’t lack moral principles or willpower.
 Stopping isn’t simply a matter of choice.
 Instead, drug addiction is a complex disease, and quitting isn’t a matter of good intentions or a strong will.
 This is because drugs change our brains in ways that make quitting hard.
 Drug use creates mental illnesses and complex brain disorders.